 Raven or crow? waiting for what? click to see

-Whats Up Doc in Valley Cove - Sommes Sound- David on Board - click to see.
+Sommes Sound- David on Board - click to see.

-the entrance to Sommes sound
+the entrance to S

 The view toward NE harbor

-After a nice rocky anchor that did not hold ( OK because I stayed on the boat), Sean and Greg climbed Flying mountain and falcon nest mountain and back to the .
+After a nice rocky anchor that did not hold ( OK because I stayed on the boat), Sean and Greg climbed Flying mountain and

 The Entrance to Sommes sound MT Desert Island. this is the largest fiord in the US.
 Cadillac Mt in the distance the first place the sun hits the US.